Massachusetts Arrest Records and Warrant Search

 • Private employers and landlords are generally offered standard access to crime history data which is one notch above open access.

-How to Request Records Under the Massachusetts Public Records Act?
+How do you request records under the Massachusetts Public Records Act?

 If you are interested in launching a warrant search through CORI, there are two ways to use the system: